Helping Through Crisis Webinar

 Transcript:

-We are all touched by crisis, Ted, we’re touched by it and I’d like to maybe use these rings.
+We are all touched by crisis, Ted, we’re touched by it, and I’d like to maybe use these rings.
 Sometimes it’s one degree away from the crisis, very near to us.
-And then others times is maybe two degrees away, or three degrees away, four degrees away.
-And it doesn’t go long and we’re touched by crisis in one of those rings.
+And then other times is maybe two degrees away, or three degrees away, four degrees away.
+And it doesn’t go long, and we’re touched by crisis in one of those rings.
 And so tonight is really intended to provide some teaching around this space.
 And I’d like to tap not only your pastoral experience, but also your professional experience working through crisis.
 And I’d like just to identify maybe the scope of tonight, and that is simply I’d like to talk about, identify two different areas that we’d like to focus on.

 The first one there, caring for the victims following crisis.
 We understand that there is a unique situation in the victims themselves.
 But then we’ve got this number two, this larger supporting church community that’s very eager to support and touched by the crisis as well.
 And I would imagine there is a set of skills, a set of things to think about that are unique to that group and then also to the victim.

 That’s a marker on one’s timeline.
 It’s a marker on the timeline.
 Okay?
-And so it jars us, it jars our sense of reality.
+And so, it jars us, it jars our sense of reality.
 And again, obviously these things could be small, medium, and large.
 And as well as things that can, sometimes things that can be a crisis automatically go to things that, when we think about, touch people.

 But sometimes crisis impacts property and things of that nature.
 But tonight, how I’m using crisis is just meaning that emotional, that thing that creates this upheaval.
 On the next, right next to it, I want to use the term tragedy.
-And I’m gonna say with tragedy, it’s a crisis, but it also involves some, generally we’re talking about some kind of loss generally, some kind of oftentimes loss of life.
+And I’m going to say with tragedy, it’s a crisis, but it also involves some, generally we’re talking about some kind of loss generally, some kind of oftentimes loss of life.
 Something that leaves us with a sense of agony, also, like some kind of unexpected, like this was just not how life was supposed to go.

 Tragedy has a sense of suddenness or surprise.
 Is that an element?
-So, I think one of the things is that sometimes we have a little bit of a window of when something’s gonna happen.
-But, many times it just is part of the suddenness or the unexpected turn that really catches us and creates some of that jarring thing.
+So, I think one of the things is that sometimes we have a little bit of a window of when something’s going to happen.
+But many times, it just is part of the suddenness or the unexpected turn that really catches us and creates some of that jarring thing.
 So that’s why we don’t say like, even though if somebody’s grandma has been in the Alzheimer’s unit for 10 years, and she’s a believer and ready to go, there’s a loss.
 We rarely would call that a tragedy where when you think of a child dying unexpectedly in an accident, you go, oh, that just jars my sense of reality.
 And it doesn’t go like life is scripted to go.

 When I use the term disaster here, I’m kind of moving it towards the side of thinking about generally natural disaster.
 Okay.
-Or large scale event that would hit a community.
+Or large-scale event that would hit a community.
 Okay.
 So, a tragedy oftentimes will impact a community because the shock of it ripples out.
 But when we’re talking about disaster, like a hurricane or tornado, we’re talking about a widespread of injury or property damage or things like that.

 So, we’re talking about this shock and one of the first things that’s shocked is our sense of safety.
 It’s a basic desire and need to be safe.
 Crisis oftentimes punctures that sense of safety.
 And that’s one of the things that really jars us, our sense of security and control.
 We operate, everybody knows this, but we operate with only partial control over life.
 But I don’t like to operate like that’s true.
 Okay.
 When I, as I go through my day, I want to operate like I have way more control.

 Sometimes people will say, oh, we have no control.
 No, we have some control over life.
-There’s aspects of it and there, but what happens is, crisis by its nature punctures part of the things that we kind of assume are in order or safe.
+There are aspects of it and there, but what happens is, crisis by its nature punctures part of the things that we kind of assume are in order or safe.
 And then they turn out not to be.

 So one of the things that does is emotionally, it stirs up emotion.
 Oftentimes with tragedy, there’s loss.
 And when there’s unexpected loss or loss that just hits us hard, we call that bereavement.
 And it just causes a lot of pain, sadness, other things.
 I mean, the anxiety around things.

 Sometimes when something happens, you’re expecting it.
-It’s just like, what are we gonna do?
+It’s just like, what are we going to do?
 And, sometimes though, it’s really interesting because you’ll see this too.
-This will happen when there’s been something happened someplace and people were hurt or whatever.
+This will happen when there’s been something happened someplace, and people were hurt or whatever.
 And then sometimes there’s anger like why wasn’t this prevented or who did what or who should have done something.
 And so oftentimes in a desire to get control back, there’s one of the ways that people try to get control back is through having somebody to blame.
-And, sometimes there is somebody that’s done something, sometimes there isn’t.
+And sometimes there is somebody that’s done something, sometimes there isn’t.
 But a lot of it has to do with that sense of, I need to have control in my world.

 Lastly, spiritually, crisis brings up a lot of different things.
 On one hand it can bring up the sense of just prayer and the church family and thankfulness to have people go through it with, and a God that that hears and sees us.
 But the other thing crisis does is it really rocks us around also.
 So sometimes we’re really left with a really deep question of why.
 And sometimes that why is one of those questions that just echoes.
 It’s like saying, why to God or why to other people?
 And there’s no answer.
 And that’s a painful place to be.

-There’s two things that really occur to me from what you’ve said here, Ted, and that is this concept of shock.
+There are two things that really occur to me from what you’ve said here, Ted, and that is this concept of shock.
 That a crisis, like what we’re talking about here tonight has an effect on the psychology but also on the physiology of a person.
 That this is not something just in the head, but it is all encompassing of a person’s life.
 So that concept of shock is huge.

 Yeah, I think that’s a really good point here.
 Oftentimes when somebody has been at the scene of an accident or under a threat or something like that, their body goes into its fight or flight response.
 Other times it is so kind of overwhelmed that the body does the equivalent of shutting off breaker switches on an electrical panel, kind of self-protection.
 It’s self-protection and it’s kind of a shutting down, a numbing out.
-And so, early on, depending on those things, sometimes somebody’s ability to even think through things or to problem solve is gonna be really much lower.
+And so, early on, depending on those things, sometimes somebody’s ability to even think through things or to problem solve is going to be really much lower.

 And, then the second part with that shock piece, the second part that impressed me here is as human beings, we are meaning makers, aren’t we?
 Yes, we are.
 So that really throws us into a loop when we can’t make meaning of something or something is completely outside of our ability to wrap our mind around it or connect dots.